pictoune/AnkiLingoFlash/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 For major changes or ideas, please open an issue first to discuss what you would like to change.
-If you prefer, you can also reach out to me directly—my contact information is available on the [About page](https://ankilingoflash.com/about.html#-get-in-touch).
+If you prefer, you can also reach out to me directly—my contact information is available on the [about page](https://ankilingoflash.com/about.html#-get-in-touch).

 ### 🗂️ Project Structure